-People have to really make their opinions known to put urban sprawl solutions on the agenda in your community.
-Otherwise, working on such a difficult problem feels too risky to most of the folks who have to be elected.
+People have to be really vocal to put urban sprawl solutions on the agenda in your community.
+Otherwise, working on such a multi-faceted set of policy issues feels too risky to most of the folks who have to be elected.

 Sometimes those of us who are clear about the inefficiency of dispersed development forget what we're really supporting.
 The solutions include:

-Urban sprawl solutions need to present themselves in the attractive garb of what we really want as a society--choices in housing and transportation; attractive, interesting, and unique destinations bristling with personality; pristine mountains, valleys, lake, and streams; and the leisure time to enjoy them rather than being stuck in traffic for hours every weekday.
+Urban sprawl solutions need to present themselves in the attractive garb of what we really want as a society--more choices in housing and transportation; beautiful, interesting, and unique destinations bristling with personality; pristine mountains, valleys, lakes, and streams; and the leisure time to enjoy them rather than being stuck in traffic for hours every weekday.

-Any remedy will have some immediate self-interested opponents, although there is some hope you can tie your cause into the current interest in green communities and the growing realization that to slow down climate change we will have to curtail our use of personal vehicles.
+Any remedy will have some immediate self-interested opponents.
+Accept that and move on, perhaps by tying your cause into the current interest in green communities and the growing realization that to slow down climate change we will have to curtail our use of personal vehicles.

 I don't think I can sugar coat this.
 It's going to be hard, unless you're among the fortunate few that have a municipal or state government behind you setting up meaningful incentives for people to do the right thing.
 Or alternatively, you might have a regional governance structure that really works, at least when major developments are proposed.
 Otherwise, local governments will do the wrong thing unless the public is so outraged at me-first behavior that the big players will be embarrassed.